 Here, we publish home study programs and we run live workshops that help people get paid to travel – everything from travel writing, photography, import/export, tours, and travel blogging.

-Our newest Kindle book: 101 Places You Can Get Published in 2017 lists a hundred and one options for where you might sell your stories when you return from a trip.
+Our newest Kindle book: 101 Places You Can Get Published this year lists a hundred and one options for where you might sell your stories when you return from a trip.
 The trick is to not limit yourself to straight travel magazines.
 Magazines that focus on smaller themes publish travel stories too.

 Take, for example, the following three magazines who say this on their website…